Franciszek Gruszka: Burial

-In the spring of 1975 a World War II aviation archeology group found the remnants of an airplane and its pilot in marshes between Preston Village and Stodmarsh, East Sussex.
-Because of the swampy nature of the ground, the uniform, Polish airman's emblem, and some personal possessions remained in good condition, even buried after 35 years (these were displayed in the Polish Institute and Sikorski Museum in London).
+In the spring of 1975 a World War II aviation archaeology group found the remnants of the aircraft and its pilot in marshes between Preston and Stodmarsh, near Canterbury, Kent.
+Because of the swampy nature of the ground, the uniform, Polish airman's emblem, and some personal possessions remained in good condition even after 35 years; these were displayed in the Polish Institute and Sikorski Museum in London.
 Identification of the body was possible due to a golden fountain pen with an engraved dedication from his fellow pilots.

-F/O Franciszek Gruszka was buried with full British military honors at the Polish War Memorial on the outskirts of RAF Northolt, London (grave no. H202) on 17 July 1975.
+F/O Franciszek Gruszka was buried with full military honours at Northwood Cemetery, Middlesex (Sec.
+H, Grave 202) on 17 July 1975.
+Until his remains were recovered he had been commemorated on the Polish War Memorial at RAF Northolt (Panel 20).
 Present at the service were Jeffrey Quill, the former Spitfire test pilot, and Dave Glaser, both of whom had served with Gruszka in 65 Squadron during the Battle of Britain.

 He was awarded posthumously with 1939–1945 Star with Battle of Britain clasp, Air Crew Europe Star, and War Medal 1939–1945.